ckdev2014/jenkins-pollpcm-test/README.md

-This is to trigger a Jenkins job by Poll SCM
+This is to trigger a Jenkins job by Poll SCM.
+Editing this file now...